Ellerbach/docfx-companion-tools/src/DocLanguageTranslator/README.md

   toc.yml
 ```

-The full file structure and all the Markdown files fill be created in the `fr` directory and translated to French from the different sources.
+The full file structure and all the Markdown files will be created in the `fr` directory and translated to French from the different sources.

 The `and-more.md` file existing only in the `de` language will be translated to English and French.